HellFelix/Cipher/README.md

 ### Settings

-Clicking the "Change mode" button will bring you to the settings Screee.
+Clicking the "Settings" button will bring the client to the settings Screee.
 Here, you can change the settings of the cipher.

 #### Rotors

 Each rotor has two possible modifications:

 1. Initial position
-        This is where you can input the initial position of the rotor.
-For
+This is where the client can input the initial position of the rotor.
+For instance, an initial position of 15 would have the rotor turn 15 times before encoding the input.
-        With no input
+With no input, the rotors will default to 1.
+2. Notch positions
+This is where the client can specify the notch positions in which rotors will turn.
+More details can be found [here](user-content-3-rotation-of-the-rotors).
+With no input, the notch positions will all default to 1.

+#### Plugboard
+The plugboard works pretty much identically to the original Enigma machine.
+Upon typing a character into the input for another character, the plugboard will "link the two up" in both ends of the encoding/decoding process.
+Upon linking two characters, the two will turn light green to indicate that they are linked.
+The plugboard can be reset by clicking the "Reset" button.
+For every character, if no input is specified, it will be linked to itself.
+Note that inputting the same character for two other characters might break the cipher.
+This can be fixed by resetting the plugboard.

+### Input/Output
+On the main screen, there are two sets of input and output areas.
+The first one encodes and the second decodes.
+As long as the settings stay the same, the decoding should yield the original message.
+More on how this works can be found [here](user-content-1-no-reflektor).